noshitsherlock/umbraco-angular/README.md

 ***

 The project is all about using umbraco CMS only for content and consuming it from a different site built in what ever solution.
-More than once have I come across the situation where I wan't to use a different frontend than the one that comes with umbraco.
+More than once have I come across the situation where I wan't to (or have to) use a different frontend than the one that comes with umbraco.

 I recently worked on a project that used nopcommerce (http://nopcommerce.com/) as the e-commerce platform.
 Since nopcommerce is a commerce solution it does not contain any good CMS support and in todays market you have to very dynamic and change all the time so some kind of CMS is a must!
 Or else, you are doing it wrong ;)

+Below you can read about the following.
+Creating a simple application with angularjs.
+Setting up the application with the UmbracoAngular provider.

+I have also included the entire UmbracoApiController that I use to extract data from umbraco.
+I have based my example on a new umbraco 7.0.4 installation from nuget and installed the umbraco txt starter kit.

 ***